eaasye/passtime/README.md

 ## plugin features
 - passtimecontrol.smx

         Disables shotgun, stickies, and needles via sm_passtime_whitelist 1/0 (def.
 0) Disables the blurry screenoverlay after intercepting or stealing via sm_passtime_hud 1/0 (def.
 1)

 - passtimestats

         Prints chat messages upon a player scoring, intercepting, or stealing...
-    Prints each players total scores, intercepts, and steals to chat after a game is over via sm_passtime_stats 1/0 (def.
+        Prints players total scores, intercepts, and steals to chat after a game is over via sm_passtime_stats 1/0 (def.
 0) sm_passtime_stats will be automatically set to 1 if the map name begins with "pa"